ajmalbhat73/mcp-employee-ai/README.md

 3️⃣ Initialize the database

-This creates a SQLite database with realistic employee data.
+This creates a SQLite database with realistic employee data (Example).

 ```bash
 python init_db.py